London through to Magadan, Russia: Experience one of the world’s most scenic and historical motorcycle journeys

 We include 1 dinner per week in reliable restaurants we have used many times before and when camping cooked in our camp kitchen: approx 15 restaurant meals & 28 camp meals

-- You will need to be in London two days prior to start of expedition.
-One bonus night accommodation is included
+- You will need to be in London one day prior to start of expedition to collect motorcycles from shipping agent.

 - All riders must have a valid motorcycle license and at least two years riding experience.